webplatform/docs/css/properties/min-width/index.md

 {{Page_Title}}
 {{Flags
 |Content=Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|Sets the minimum width of an element.
-It limits the width property to be not smaller than the value specified in min-width.
+It limits the width property to be not smaller than the value specified in min-width.}}

-}}
 {{CSS Property
 |Initial value=0
 |Applies to=all elements but non-replaced inline elements, tables, inline tables, table cells, table columns, and column groups